Why the rule of space is so powerful in photography composition

 A horse race is a good example of the need to ensure that there’s enough active space in front of the subject to emphasize the movement and to give them space to move into.

-If we didn’t include this space, the horses would appear to be boxed in and the viewer wouldn’t feel the sense of movement.
+Without much space, the horses would appear to be boxed in and the viewer wouldn’t feel the sense of movement.

 Space behind the subject – dead space

 Sometimes including space behind the subject, shows the journey the subject has already taken.
+If it’s relevant, then it’s a good use of the space.

-If this is relevant, then it’s a good use of the space.
-However, if the destination and sense of forward movement is more important, then including much dead space behind the subject is irrelevant and takes away from the strength of the image.
+However, if the destination and sense of forward movement is more important, then including too much dead space behind the subject is irrelevant and takes away from the strength of the image.

 Photography composition ebook